 pmpro_cancel block or shortcode and replace it with your desired content.
 You could simply put a message and a contact email address, such as:

 If you offer a “free” membership level, this post includes the recipe to change a member’s level when they cancel or expire.
-Using this method, a member could use the default cancellation process, their paid membership level would be removed, any attached subscription at the gateway will be cancelled, and their membership level will be changed to your default (downgrade) level.
+Here’s how this method works:

 Delete the User Account

 If you run a VERY tight ship and want to remove the WordPress user when they cancel their account, this post includes a recipe to delete the user when membership ends.